resync-tv/resync/README.md

 ### Watch YouTube videos with your friends.

 > I got annoyed by watch2gether.com, so I built this thing which is more simple and less cluttered.
 Not intended for public use yet and still missing a lot of stuff.
 I will clean this up later maybe.
-Please don't look at my backend spaghetti, I can do better but it works. please don't look at room.vue ok?
+Please don't look at room.vue ok?

 ## how to use